Romain Grange

-Romain Grange (born 21 July 1988) is a French professional footballer who plays as a winger for Championnat National club Châteauroux.
+Romain Grange (born 21 July 1988) is a French professional footballer who plays as a winger.

-Club career
+Career

 Born in Châteauroux, Grange started his career with hometown team LB Châteauroux in 2008, making his debut as a substitute for Rudy Haddad in the 1–0 win over Boulogne on 13 March 2009.
 He spent four seasons with the club, making almost 100 appearances in all competitions.

-In May 2012, he agreed a three-year contract with Ligue 1 side AS Nancy.
+In May 2012, he signed a three-year contract with Ligue 1 side AS Nancy.
 He went on to play 54 league matches for the club, scoring five goals.

 At the end of his contract, Grange joined newly promoted Ligue 2 outfit Paris FC on a free transfer.
-While Paris were relegated at the end of the 2015–16 season, he ended the campaign as the club's top goalscorer with 6 goals in 30 appearances.
+While Paris was relegated at the end of the 2015–16 season, he ended the campaign as the club's top goalscorer with 6 goals in 30 appearances.

-On 8 June 2016, Grange signed a three-year contract with Chamois Niortais, where he was reunited with former Paris manager Denis Renaud.
+On 8 June 2016, Grange signed a three-year contract with Niort, where he was reunited with former Paris manager Denis Renaud.

 In January 2017, he moved to Belgium, signing a 2.5-year contract with the option of a further year with Belgian First Division A Charleroi.